-Vulnerability scanning is relatively simple automated work to find technical vulnerabilities in systems.
+Vulnerability scanning is a relatively simple automated work to find technical vulnerabilities in systems.
 This work is only one stage of some pentests.
 Unscrupulous security service providers call vulnerability scanning a pentest.

 Q. What are the information security vulnerabilities and how do they appear?

 A. Information security vulnerabilities (or technical vulnerabilities) are weaknesses or drawbacks in the software code or configuration.
 Some security vulnerabilities can be exploited and used for hacker penetration or other attacks.
 The vulnerabilities are introduced into websites, applications, firmware, services, etc. mainly due to human errors, but sometimes due to malicious deliberate actions.
 Building secure applications and networks is much longer and more expensive than the usual ones, but modern software markets require quick product release and cost reduction.
 Therefore the producers have to allow for the probability of security vulnerabilities in their software products.
-To compensate the deficiency of security, the security assessment is conducted during the production stage of the software.
-Software producers, security researchers and other specialists are continuously looking for the new security vulnerabilities in many applications.
+To compensate for the deficiency of security, the security assessment is conducted during the production stage of the software.
+Software producers, security researchers, and other specialists are continuously looking for new security vulnerabilities in many applications.
 They automate their work and let us use their findings using vulnerability scanners.